 Responding to a financial crime investigation

-This practice note aims to provide practical assistance on how to manage responding to a financial crime investigation and provides a short overview of the main powers available to law enforcement.
+This practice note aims to provide practical assistance on how to manage responding to a financial crime investigation.
+It gives a short overview of the main powers available to law enforcement.

 Who should read this practice note?